 - Please note that Rights, Rules, Responsibilities states: "Members of the University community are expected to be honest and straight-forward in their official dealings with University processes, activities, and personnel.
 This obligation includes, providing accurate information on official forms and documents as well as to University personnel.
 Deliberate violations will be considered serious offenses...." (p.
 2).
 Any student found to be providing inaccurate or misleading information in order to gain an advantage in on-campus housing will face University disciplinary action.

-The following application, which will go live in early January, needs to be completed by February 12, 2016 to be considered for special needs housing.
+The linked application, which will go live in early January, will need to be completed by mid-February 2017 to be considered for special needs housing.
 Students interested in applying are encouraged to check back in early January for updates.
 Please review the application carefully.
 If you have specific questions or concerns, please contact Dean Blount.